FranklyAhamd/dabira-foods-delivery/backend/README.md

 - Check that `DATABASE_URL` is correct in `.env`
 - Verify SSL mode is set to `require` for Neon

-### Paystack Integration
+### Monnify Integration
+- Configure Monnify credentials in Admin Settings
-- Get test keys from [Paystack Dashboard](https://dashboard.paystack.com)
+- Get test credentials from [Monnify Dashboard](https://app.monnify.com)
-- Use test keys for development
+- Use test credentials (MK_TEST_ prefix) for development
-- Switch to live keys for production
+- Switch to live credentials (MK_PROD_ prefix) for production

 ### CORS Issues
 - Update `MOBILE_APP_URL` and `ADMIN_APP_URL` in `.env`